H. D. Shourie

-Hari Dev Shourie (1911–2005) was a well-known consumer activist in India.
-He was an IAS officer and served as an officer in many departments including Deputy Commissioner of Rohtak.
+Hari Dev Shourie (1912-2005) was a well-known consumer activist in India.
+He was a civil servant and served the Government of India for 35 years.
+He died of a heart attack on 28 June 2005.
+He began his career in pre-partition Punjab.
+As a part of Indian Administrative Service he was responsible for establishing the National Productivity Council and Indian Institute of Foreign Trade.
+He also worked at the United Nations for 3 years.

 Biography

-Hari Dev Shourie was born in Lahore in British India in 1911.
-He has also served in the Indian Civil Services.
+Hari Dev Shourie was born in Lahore in British India in 1912.
+He also served in the Indian Civil Services.
 He served as Director General at the Indian Institute of Foreign Trade.
 He was also the Deputy Commissioner of Rohtak, Haryana.

-He founded Common Cause in 1980, a New Delhi based NGO.
-He also edited the journal published by Common Cause on consumer rights, titled as "Common Cause", which he started even before Indian people were aware of the concept of Consumer rights.
-He fought a number of Public Interest Litigations, many of which resulted in Landmark Judgments by the Supreme Court of India.
-Common Cause (India) has helped lakhs of people in getting justice — for example getting their pensions etc.
+He founded Common Cause in 1980, a New Delhi-based NGO.
+He also edited the journal published by Common Cause on consumer rights, titled "Common Cause".
+He represented consumers in several Public interest litigation in India, filing over 70 petitions, many of which resulted in landmark judgements by the Supreme Court of India.Common Cause champions vital public causes and envisions an India where every citizen is respected and fairly treated.

 The Government of India awarded him the Padma Bhushan and the Padma Vibhushan, the third and the second highest civilian awards.
 He was also named on People of the Year by the Limca Book of Records.